-- + During a Live Editing session, the current, active .pmap file is loaded into the editor. - + Changes may be made to the file, or fixtures may be tested, with the changes having immediate effect on the output of the Mbox pixel mapping engine. - The edited file does not need to be saved on the connected computer, but may be saved locally for backup.
+- + For remote Mbox systems that have the actual Mbox folder located on a secondary drive and use a link or alias on the boot drive, both the boot drive and the secondary drive must be mounted to edit in a live session. - + Editing in a Live Editing session from more than one computer at the same time is not recommended.
+Likewise, editing the a file in offline mode while the same file is being edited in a live session is not recommended and will lead to the loss of some data. - + During a Live Editing session, the current, active .pmap file is loaded into the editor. - + Changes may be made to the file, or fixtures may be tested, with the changes having immediate effect on the output of the Mbox pixel mapping engine. - + The edited file does not need to be saved on the connected computer, but may be saved locally for backup.

 CAUTION!
-No manual rescan on the Mbox server is needed, but live changes do cause a slight pause in playback.
+No manual rescan on the Mbox server is needed, but live edits will cause a slight pause in playback.
 Therefore, it is not recommended to make live updates during a show.